MBA Research Digital Badging: Proof-of-Learning for resumes, portfolios, digital media

 How it works

-Each MBA Research digital badge has its own set of requirements that can range from passing an online exam to completion of sophisticated projects.
+Each MBA Research digital badge has its own set of requirements that can range from passing an online exam to completing sophisticated projects.
 Instead of working for two or three years to pass that huge end-of-program exam, students can work on smaller pieces of the larger credential – and be recognized at each step along the way.

 Each badge is linked to its own web page.
 Potential employers, colleges, scholarship sponsors, or anyone with whom students choose to share their badges, can access a detailed badge description.
 Backed by challenging, research-based, MBA Research assessment criteria, the documentation for each badge will give readers detailed information describing both the content that the badge represents and the specific requirements required to earn it (e.g., exams, projects, or documented experiences).